-- (1) Represents the lease and maintenance service agreement for office space in Noida, India.
-Liabilities were converted from India Rupee to U.S. dollars using the December 31, 2014 exchange rate. - (2) Represents the minimum payment of reinsurance premiums under multi-year reinsurance contracts. - (3) Represents the unused portion of our commitment related to the ADC Arrangement.
-See Note 17- "Commitments and Contingencies" under Financing Commitment to our consolidated financial statements under Item 8 of this Annual Report. - (4) Represents the unfunded balance of capital commitment under the subscription agreement related to one limited partnership. - (5) Amounts represent principal and interest payments over the life of the senior notes due January 30, 2020 and the convertible notes due March 15, 2019.
+- (1) Includes the lease for office space in Miami, Florida and the lease and maintenance service agreement for office space in Noida, India.
+Liabilities related to our India operations were converted from India Rupee to U.S. dollars using the December 31, 2015 exchange rate. - (2) Represents the minimum payment of reinsurance premiums under multi-year reinsurance contracts. - (3) Represents the unfunded balance of capital commitment under the subscription agreements related to certain limited partnerships in which we hold an interest. - (4) Amounts represent principal and interest payments over the life of the senior notes due January 30, 2020 and the convertible notes due March 15, 2019.